AMReX-Combustion/PelePhysics/Equations.rst

         \mathcal{Q}_d &= \pi \lambda_s d_d (T_g - T_d) {\rm{Nu}}_0

 #.
-The gas phase source terms for a single parcel to a particular cell are
+To alleviate conservation issues at AMR interfaces, each parcel only contributes to the gas phase source term of the cell containing it.
+The gas phase source terms for a single parcel to the cell are

     .. math::
        S_{\rho} &= \mathcal{C} \sum^{N_L}_{n=0} \dot{m}_n,